 From time to time, you will need to update your WordPress installation including WordPress core files, plugins and themes.
 WordPress has a built-in alert system that notifies administrators when their installations are out of date.

 Updating WordPress is the number one fear that our students have.
 They are afraid that updating may break their website.
 BUT hear this, ignoring updates is never a good idea.
 The leading cause of a WordPress site being hacked is outdated files.

 So … pay attention to these alerts.
 You will see them in the top admin bar and in the left sidebar menu.

 Security vulnerabilities are corrected with new WordPress releases.
 Updating to the newest version of WordPress will ensure that you have the latest security fix.
 Not updating may leave your site open to hackers.
 At other times updates provide new features and improvements to WordPress and its functionality.

-- FTP access – I never update a WordPress installation or plugins unless I have FTP access.
+- Make sure you have FTP access – We never update a WordPress installation or plugins unless we have FTP access.
 FTP stands for File Transfer Protocol.
 Filezilla is a free open-source FTP program that you can download and use for transferring files from your website’s server to your computer.
 Make sure you can connect.
 You’ll get FTP information from your web hosting company.

-- Backup of your site.
-All your posts and pages are held in the database, it’s important to backup your database and your website files on a regular basis and before upgrading your version of WordPress and your plugins.
-WordPress Managed Hosting is the easiest option but you can also use a Backup Plugin to schedule regular backups.
+- Take a backup of your site.
+All your posts and pages are held in the database, it’s essential to backup your database and your website files on a regular basis and always before upgrading your version of WordPress and your plugins.
+There are a number of great Backup Plugins available so you can schedule regular backups.